Archaeology-ABM/NASSA-modules/2022-Romanowska-002/README.md

-# Out of Africa dispersal - Conditional isotropic diffusion
+# Out of Africa - Conditional isotropic diffusion
 *by Iza Romanowska, Colin D Wren, and Stefani A Cabtree* (NASSA submission :rocket:)

 A reimplementation of the classical study by Young and Bettinger (1992) investigating the possible drivers behind the Out of Africa dispersal of modern humans.